-- To prevent condensation on mirrors or windows rub a cloth with a small spot of washing up liquid over the surface.
-Try this at home or in the car - taxi drivers have been doing this for years! - Alternatively to prevent condensation on windows, cut a potato in half and rub across the surface then buff with a cloth. - You can download our Condensation Leaflet from our website.
+To prevent condensation on mirrors or windows rub a cloth with a small spot of washing up liquid over the surface.
+Try this at home or in the car - taxi drivers have been doing this for years!

+Alternatively, to prevent condensation on windows, cut a potato in half and rub across the surface then buff with a cloth.